 - Invesco Dynamic Biotechnology & Genome ETF (ARCA:PBE)

 The funds are arranged by the value of their assets as of February 26, 2020.
 Here’s a closer look at these pharmaceutical ETFs.

 1. Invesco Dynamic Pharmaceuticals ETF

 The Invesco Dynamic Pharmaceuticals ETF is primarily focused on giving investors exposure to US-based pharmaceutical companies.
 An analyst report says that this ETF chooses individual securities based on certain investment criteria, namely stock valuation and risk factors.
-Notably, it claims that investing in pharmaceutical companies can be risky due to US Food and Drug Administration (FDA) regulations and the “rigorous testing” required before a product hits the market.
+Notably, it claims that investing in pharmaceutical companies can be risky due to US Food and Drug Administration (FDA) regulations and the “rigorous testing” required before a product is leveraged on the market.

 2. iShares US Pharmaceuticals ETF